-Fair enough but, as I’m sure you’ve heard, 90% of startups fail — and you want to be among the 10%.
+Fair enough but, as I’m sure you’ve heard, there are many hurdles that can lead to startup failure if you’re not careful — and you want to be among the founders that avoid them.

-Maybe you’ve already read The Lean Startup and all about Minimum Viable Product (MVP) and getting your idea tested ASAP.
+Maybe you’ve already read The Lean Startup.
+You’re already considering building a Minimum Viable Product (MVP) and getting your idea tested ASAP.

-And it’s true that speed on testing and testing as much as possible is vital, but should you just build the first thing that pops into your mind?
+While testing as much as possible (and testing quickly) is vital, should you rush to build the first idea that pops into your mind?

 What is an MVP?

 Before we dive into the benefits of an MVP and how to build an MVP, I wanted to startup off with a quick definition of MVP.